Premier Foot & Ankle

 Podiatrists located in Mckinney, TX, Plano, TX, Frisco, TX, Allen, TX, Dallas, TX, Mesquite, TX, Celina, TX, Irving, TX & Sherman, TX

 Ingrown toenails can be painful and lead to a serious infection.
-The team at Premier Foot & Ankle offers quality treatment for ingrown toenails from their offices in Dallas, Plano, McKinney, Frisco, Allen, Mesquite, and Celina, Texas.
+The team at Premier Foot & Ankle offers quality treatment for ingrown toenails from their offices in Dallas, Plano, McKinney, Frisco, Mesquite, Sherman, Irving, and Celina, Texas.
 If you think you may have an ingrown toenail, call or schedule an appointment online today.

 Ingrown toenails are a common condition where the nail grows past the borders of the nail bed.
 The ingrown nail digs into the soft skin and tissue along the edge of the nail bed, causing inflammation and pain.

 Ingrown toenails are most common on the big toe and occur because the nail grows at an angle, rather than straight and within its natural borders.